JanneKiiskila/mbed-cli-mbed-deploy-issue/README.md

 mbed deploy
 ```

-The deploy will fail with uknown hash.
+The deploy will fail as shown below.

 ```
 ~/mbed/mbed-cli-mbed-deploy-issue$ mbed deploy